Adam’s and Eve’s fall from grace prove once saved always saved is false and, even worse, it creates a false god.

 While some are indeed “once saved, always saved,” that is, they are justified and remain in their justification for eternity, others are justified and later reject their justification.
 Still others reject their justification and return to it by grace and repentance.
 The following verses provide positive evidence for this:

-The bottom line is that God foreknows every person who is predestined for Heaven.
+The bottom line is that God foreknows every person whom He predestines for Heaven.
 This predestination is based on God’s foreknowledge, grace, and man’s response to grace.
 God eternally knows every person who will receive His grace and will ultimately enter Heaven, every person who will reject His grace and go to Hell, and every person who will receive His grace, reject it through sin, but ultimately return to His grace via repentance.
 God, who is Love and Truth, does all this by foreknowledge.

 OSAS Protestant Vs. Catholic Conclusions

-Under the OSAS scheme, when a person commits sin, an act that is opposed to grace, God continues to force His grace upon this person.
+Under the OSAS scheme, when a person commits sin, a chosen act that opposes grace, God continues to force His grace upon this person.
 Therefore, God overrides the person’s freewill decision to reject His grace.
 God, who is freewill, makes the person in His image and likeness, but when they use their God-given ability to choose sin, God ignores their decision and forces His grace upon them.
 Question: If God forces his grace upon some, and He wants all people to be saved, why not force it upon everyone?
 The following conclusion here should be obvious.